TrinhPTD/Coursera_Intro-to-Python/README.md

 # Coursera_Intro-to-Python
-Assignments notebook of the course "Introduction to Python"
+My submission for assignment notebooks of the course "Introduction to Python" by University of Michigan on Coursera